vespakoen/docs/input.md

 <a name="redirecting-with-old-input"></a>
 ## Redirecting With Old Input

-Since you will typically want to flash input right before a redirect, there is a beautiful shortcut for you to use:
+Now that you know how to flash input to the session.
+Here's a shortcut that you can use when redirecting that prevents you from having to micro-manage your old input in that way:

 #### Flashing input from a Redirect instance: